 (a) A licensee shall maintain records and make reports as required by the Department.

-(b) The records and reports shall be open to inspection by the Department or its designee and may be paper or electronic form.
+(b) The records and reports shall be open to inspection by the Department or its designee and may be in paper or electronic form.

 [(b)] (c) Except for the records permitted to be stored off-site, a licensee or licensee's designee shall immediately, upon request, provide copies of records and reports, including medical records of residents, to the Department or its designee.